wangjialin114/VideoEmotion/README.md

 # About Codes

-all the codes are writen in python.
+All the codes are writen in python.
+For the terrible support of the latex in the github, you could install the plug-in "Github With MathJax" in the Chrome to see the math formula in the mardown file.

 If you have any problems, please feel free to contact me:)